Laura Ward

 Recommended

-Farmina N&D Prime wet cat food receives the Cat Food Advisor rating, 4.5 stars
+Farmina N&D Prime wet product range is made of three recipes which all receive the Cat Food Advisor rating, 4.5 stars

 These recipes are mainly for adult cats.
 However, there is one recipe formulated for kittens.
 Each recipe lists a good quality meat source as its first ingredient which means it contains high levels of protein.
 The carbohydrate level is low and moisture content high.